 Let's have a look at those two options.

 1. Obtaining an SFTP private key via the Key Manager

-To generate an SFTP private key via the Key Manager, launch the JSCAPE MFT Server Manager, go to the Server menu and then select Key Manager.
+To generate an SFTP private key via the Key Manager, launch the JSCAPE MFT Server Manager, login, and then go to Keys.

 Next, navigate to the Client Keys tab and then click the Generate button.